 Through the leadership of Mātangireia Waka Trust and Rehua Innovations, Red Star works as a partner and support to facilitate tukuihotanga – the intergenerational transmission of the Māori language and protocol – through the expanded use of te reo Māori with kaupapa waka.

-Current efforts focus on the revitalisation of mātangirua – sailing outrigger canoes.
+Current efforts focus on traditional voyaging and the revitalisation of mātangirua – sailing outrigger canoes.

 Seven Directions, A Center for Indigenous Public Health is the first public health institute (PHI) in the United States to focus solely on Indigenous health and wellness.

 A desire to create greater connectivity across the many tribes, communities and organizations dedicated to the health and wellness of American Indian and Alaska Native people led to the creation of Seven Directions, A Center for Indigenous Public Health.

 In 2011, Red Star led an exploration to determine the value and desirability of an Indigenous focused public health institute.
 Guided by a national advisory board, Tribal leaders were engaged to determine the role an Indigenous PHI could have in improving health among American Indian and Alaska Native communities.

 Red Star released several reports outlining the process and outcomes: